-&lt;sup>3 The Court of Criminal Appeals misconstrued the redundancy argument when it addressed the issue as if the redundancy claim focused on the absence of Alley's DNA from each of the crime scene items.
+&lt;sup>4 The Court of Criminal Appeals misconstrued the redundancy argument when it addressed the issue as if the redundancy claim focused on the absence of Alley's DNA from each of the crime scene items.
 While the complete absence of any of Alley's DNA at the crime scene is not insignificant, the point of the redundancy argument is that the presence of the same third-party's DNA on multiple pieces of crime scene evidence presents powerful evidence of that person's guilt, rather than that the redundant absence of Alley's DNA proves his innocence.

-&lt;sup>4 This testimony was later discredited when re-examination showed the fingerprint did not match Cowans.
+&lt;sup>5 This testimony was later discredited when re-examination showed the fingerprint did not match Cowans.
 Saltzman & Daniel, Man Freed in 1997 Shooting of Officer, BOSTON GLOBE, Jan.
 24, 2004.

-on all three items not only excluded Cowans but also matched each other, the testing led to only one reasonable conclusion: a single person-the perpetrator-left DNA behind on all three items.
+Redundancy of the three items was crucial to proving Cowans's innocence because, unlike semen left behind in a sexual assault, the baseball hat, drinking glass, and sweatshirt were not certain to contain the perpetrator's DNA.
+Because it was possible that i) the perpetrator did not leave DNA behind on the items, and ii) the items contained incidental DNA from people other than the perpetrator, simply excluding Cowans from the items likely would not have been enough to prove his innocence.
+But because DNA on all three items not only excluded Cowans but also matched each other, the testing led to only one reasonable conclusion: a single person-the perpetrator-left DNA behind on all three items.
 Because the three items excluded Cowans and matched each other, Cowans was exonerated.

 The case of Roy Criner, a man wrongly convicted of a 1986 sexual assault and murder, also illustrates the importance of considering redundancy.
 In Criner's case, the State relied on incriminating statements and serology testing on semen collected from the victim.
 See Riter, supra, 74 FORDHAM L. REV. at 825.
-Believing they had sufficient evidence to convict Criner, the police and prosecutors failed to test other physical evidence found at the crime scene, such as a cigarette found in close proximity to the victim's body, a clump of blonde hair clutched in the victim's hand, and the victim's clothing.
+Believing they had sufficient evidence to convict Criner, the police and prosecutors failed to test other physical evidence found at the crime scene, such as a Marlboro cigarette found in close proximity to the victim's body, a clump of blonde hair clutched in the victim's hand, and the victim's clothing.

 In 1997, seven years after trial, DNA testing was performed on semen collected from the victim's vaginal and rectal swabs.
 Id.
 The results confirmed, without doubt, that the semen did not come from Roy Criner.
 Id.
-Nonetheless, the Texas Court of Criminal Appeals denied Criner's motion for a new trial, on the new theory that Criner wore a condom during the assault and that the semen was from a consensual partner.
+Nonetheless, the Texas Court of Criminal Appeals denied Criner's motion for a new trial, on the new theory that Criner wore a condom during the assault and that the semen belonged to a consensual partner.
 Id.

-Criner then obtained post-conviction DNA testing on the cigarette.
+Criner then obtained post-conviction DNA testing on the Marlboro cigarette.
 Testing on the cigarette not only excluded Criner, but also identified a profile that matched the profile found in the semen.
 Id.
 This proved that the semen came from someone who had been at the crime scene, and not from a prior consensual partner.
 Since the redundant profile excluded Criner, he was pardoned based on innocence.
 Id.